BeyondATC/BeyondATC_Wiki/docs/knowledge-base/core-engine.md

 If you encounter any of these issues, follow the steps below to switch the 3D engine:

 1. You'll need to experiment to find out which engine works best for your system.
 Go to your BeyondATC installation folder.
-You will find two files: `BeyondATC_ForceDirectX11.bat` and `BeyondATC_ForceOpenGL.bat`.
+You will find three files: `BeyondATC_ForceDirectX11.bat`, `BeyondATC_ForceDirectX12.bat` and `BeyondATC_ForceOpenGL.bat`.
 Running one of these files will force BeyondATC to use the respective engine.
 2. After launching BeyondATC using one of the .bat files, perform a complete flight and see if the issue persists.
 3. If no further problems occur during your test, you've successfully found the engine that works best for your system.